IfeBusola263/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes ownership
 4-empty Creates an empty file
-5-execute give execute permission to owner 6-multiple_permissions adds execute permission to u&g and read to o
+5-execute give execute permission to owner 6-multipile_permissions adds execute permission to u&g and read to o 7-everybody adds adds execution permssion for all users